scimma/hop-client/doc/user/stream.rst

   UUIDs.
 If the message ID header is missing, other users may not be able to send messages which refer to the message, and systems which store messages may not be able to look it up directly.
+* :code:`_sender`: The value of this header is the username associated with the credential used to send the message, if any.
 * :code:`_test`: The presence of this header, with any value, should be interpreted to mean that the message is a test, whose content may be safely ignored, or should otherwise not necessarily be acted upon normally.